 background preloader

-XenoDream Software 3D graphics - index Moving, Work — Guy Moorhouse Moving is an art project featuring geometric animations I make.
+Moving, Work — Guy Moorhouse Moving is an art project featuring geometric animations I make.
 The animations are mainly hosted on a dedicated site on Tumblr, but I also share on other networks including Instagram, Twitter and Ello (yep, that's still going strong).
 Not that you really need to have a reason to make things like this, but I started out making these one-off animations to hone my sense of motion and timing.
+I then found it developed into something in it's own right, so just ran with it.
 From an art direction point of view, my one rule is that the animations must start and end on a blank white frame.
+I kind of like the idea that they come out of nothing and return to nothing.
 Process A lot of people have asked me how I go about making these animations, so I thought I'd go into the process a bit and describe the project in more detail, like I did with the Malika Favre site.
 Ideas There's no fixed process in terms of how I come up with the ideas for the final animations themselves.
-In others the end result comes about by changing or manipulating a previous animation.
-Creating a GIF Let's start with an animation as an example...
-Creating an image sequence Processing
+Creating an image sequence

 Related: